chinchalinchin/cloudformation-templates/README.md

 # Infrastructure

-The infrastructure supporting the Innovation Lab is provisioned using Infrastructure-as-Code through **CloudFormation** and **boto3**.
-This repository is hooked into an **Azure DevOps pipeline**.
-When changes are merged into the `master` branch, this pipeline will deploy and update the resources defined through the *deployments.yml*.
+The infrastructure supporting the Innovation Lab is provisioned through an **Azure DevOps pipeline** hooked into this repository using Infrastructure-as-Code.
+When changes are merged into the `master` branch, this pipeline will pull in the changes into the **Azure** build environment, and then deploy or update the resources defined in the *deployments.yml*.

 ## Procedure For Provisioning

+You can provision infrastructure locally with the following steps.
+The pipeline automates, essentially, the exact same steps.

 0. Copy the */env/.sample.env* environment file into a new environment file and configure the values.
 See notes in the sample file for more information on the purpose of each variable,